Learn What To Expect After You Win Your Personal Injury Case

 In 2020, there were 55.4 million injuries in the US.
 With only about 500,000 personal injury cases brought to court each year, there are many people who may be entitled to compensation but are on the fence about filing a claim.

 In our years of experience as personal injury attorneys, we’ve seen an alarming number of individuals decide not to seek compensation for injuries incurred by neglectful people or entities.
-A lot of victims mistakenly believe that hiring a personal injury lawyer is too expensive and comes with too many legal fees, but the reality is that legal help is affordable.
-Most personal injury attorneys don’t charge fees upfront and instead collect payment through contingency fees to avoid out-of-pocket expenses.

 Here, we will help you understand how attorneys are paid and answer some of your most common personal injury questions so you can feel confident moving forward with your case.

 Most personal injury attorneys don’t charge fees upfront, such as a retainer or expert witness fees.
 Instead, they collect payment through contingency fees to avoid out-of-pocket expenses.
 So you won’t have to worry about handing over your hard-earned money when you file your claim.